 If you're feeling saucy, you can glue down the shorter edges, but it's not at all necessary because they won't be visible.

-Folding the Bow
+Step 2: Fold the Bow

 Next, you will find the center of your fabric and fold the shorter edges inward.
 Be sure to over lap the edges.
 Otherwise, they will peak out of the center once you finish your bow.

 I just glued down the corners in order to hold everything in place during the final steps.
 Again, if you want to, you can glue down the entire edge.
 I'm lazy so I just do the corners.